Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Exercise “The ball is resting”

-I.p .: lying on your back, the ball in your hands in front of your chest.
+I.p.: lying on your back, a ball in your hands in front of your chest.

 1-2 Raise both legs.